Skip to main content

 • Independent study (i.e. reading a lot of books on a subject of interest)

-Options for Earning Credit for Prior Learning
+Credit for Prior Learning Media:

 MassBay is committed to veterans seeking postsecondary educational opportunities.
 In accordance with the VALOR ACT, MassBay evaluates credit earned for military education, training, experience, or coursework using the same standards as those applied to coursework from accredited colleges and universities.
 Students receive accurate and complete academic counseling from the Veterans’ Coordinator in collaboration with the Academic & Transfer Advising Center.
 Visit our Veterans page for more information.